 MTS and M.S. in Clinical Mental Health Counseling

 Graduate Certificate in Theological Studies (GCTS)

-** Master of Divinity, Master of Arts in Christian Ministry in Residence, Doctor of Ministry and the Graduate Certificate in Theological studies accepts applicants in Fall and Spring terms.
-Master of Arts in Christian Ministry Online and Master of Theological Studies accepts applicants only in the Fall term.
+** Master of Divinity in Residence, Master of Arts in Christian Ministry in Residence, Doctor of Ministry and the Graduate Certificate in Theological Studies accept applicants for Fall and Spring terms.
+Master of Arts in Christian Ministry Online and Master of Theological Studies accept applicants only for the Fall term.
+Master of Divinity Online accepts applicants only for the Summer and Fall terms.